Mohammed-Ryiad-Eiadeh/Resource-Allocation-via-Attack-Graph-with-Incorporating-the-Asset-Losses/README.md

 # Datasets We Used In Our Work

-For our assessment, we used ten distinct attack graphs, each symbolizing a different interdependent system and network structure.
-We divided these datasets into three groups.
-The first group contains four attack graphs from real-world interconnected systems, namely DER.1, SCADA, E-commerce, and VOIP.
-Signifies an attack step, and we consider every edge to be bidirectional.
-The second group consists of two graph typologies, referred to as HG1 and HG2, which were introduced in earlier studies.
-The third group includes four datasets from a renowned interactive scientific graph data repository, named aves-sparrow-social-2009 (ASC2009), aves-sparrowlyon-flock-season3 (ASFS3), aves-weaver-social-03 (AWS03), and aves-barn-swallow-non-physical (ABSNP).
-This repository is a network data collection produced by top-tier US niversities.
+For our assessment, we used four distinct attack graphs, each symbolizing a different interdependent system and network structure.
+These datasets include attack graphs from real-world interconnected systems, namely DER.1, SCADA, E-commerce, and VOIP.
+Signifies an attack step, and we consider every edge to be directional.

 | System | # Nodes | # Edges | # Critical Assets | Graph Type |
 | --- | --- | --- | --- | --- |